 - For Congested Areas – if an aircraft flies over a congested area such as a city, town, or over an open-air assembly of people, they must fly at least 1,000 feet above the highest obstacle within a horizontal radius of 2,000 feet of the aircraft.

 - For Other Areas – while aircraft are flying over other than congested areas, they must keep an attitude of 500 feet above the surface.
 The exceptions to this are if they are flying over open water or sparsely populated areas where they can fly as they wish.

 In the U.S. the FAA recommends that helicopters generally do not fly lower than 1,000 feet above ground level when flying over cities.
-However, this is not practical for many of the times due to the unique purposes for which helicopters fly in urban environments.
+However, this is not practical most of the time due to the unique purposes for which helicopters fly in urban environments.

 When landing, helicopters can generally land anywhere the pilot wishes as long as they comply with the above rules.
 They will also need to follow any local regulations put in place by the city in which they are flying.
 California, for example, prevents landing within 1,000 feet of a school without a permit unless in an emergency.

-Over densly populated cities finding a clear area like a park, ball field, school playing field or parking lot that is empty to land in can be challenging.
-It is these reasons why so many helicopters crash when trying to complete an emergency landing in a dense urban area.
+Over densely populated cities finding a clear area like a park, ball field, school playing field or parking lot that is empty to land in can be challenging.
+It is for these reasons that so many helicopters crash when trying to complete an emergency landing in a dense urban area.